On this page:

 Additionally, a workflow has been developed to help sponsors understand the process of the pilot program.
 Sponsors should contact the Leader of the Quality Assurance Team, Dr. Michelle Kornele at Michelle.Kornele@fda.hhs.gov to discuss details of logistics of the pilot program prior to submission.

 BIMO inspections provide necessary assurance regarding the overall quality and integrity of studies submitted to FDA.
 See Bioresearch Monitoring Program (BIMO) Compliance Programs.

 CVM has designated BIMO Coordinators with a goal of harmonizing BIMO processes throughout CVM and serving as a bridge between ONADE and OSC to enhance consistency and predictability of CVM requested BIMO inspections.
-One is in ONADE and the other is in the Office of Surveillance and Compliance (OSC).
+The Requests Coordinator is in ONADE while the Inspections Coordinator is in the Office of Surveillance and Compliance (OSC).

 QASRs have begun participating in BIMO inspections.
 The goal of participation is to provide additional assurance regarding the overall quality and integrity of studies conducted at the study site.
 With previous QA experience in industry, QASRs are able to provide support in assessing quality systems at inspected facilities.